German author Grass says Israel endangers world peace

 The Jewish state has threatened to take military action, with or without U.S. support, to halt what it sees as a nuclear threat from Iran.
 Tehran says it is developing nuclear technology for purely peaceful purposes.

-Germany said recently it would sell Israel a sixth Dolphin submarine and shoulder part of the cost - but also warned its ally that any military escalation with Iran could bring incalculable risks.
+Germany said recently it would sell Israel a sixth Dolphin submarine and shoulder part of the cost, although it also cautioned its ally that any military escalation with Iran could bring incalculable risks.

 “ETERNAL ANTI-SEMITE”

-The poem called for an international ‘agency’ to take permanent control of both Israel’s nuclear weapons and Iran’s atomic plant.
+The poem, also published in the New York Times and in Italy’s La Repubblica, called for an international ‘agency’ to take permanent control of both Israel’s nuclear weapons and Iran’s atomic plant.

 The Welt newspaper called Grass “the eternal anti-Semite” in a front page article commenting on the poem, which was widely circulated in advance of its publication.